-If this is the new normal then what is the old normal?
-If you’ve been suffering through this pandemic then it’s not a new normal.
-Crying may last for the night but joy comes in the morning.
+Want to return to normal?
+If this is the new normal then what is the former normal?
+Suffering through this pandemic has not been fun, especially when so many are sick and dying due to Covid-19.
+It’s hard, but God promises to be there for us.
 As seasons change so do our circumstances.
-The winter season may be upon us, but we can always enjoy it.
-On the slopes or just viewing the bright snow that covers the darkness from the comfort of our home.
+We may be angry for a while, but if we let go of frustration we can enjoy the moments.
+The winter season may be upon us, but we can find ways to enjoy it even if we don’t like winter that much.
+Some love the feeling of cool fresh air on the slopes.
+Other find contentment in viewing the bright snow that covers the darkness from the comfort of our home.
 Looking from the inside, my street looks pretty now with snowbanks and ploughed streets and sidewalks.
-But looking from the outside in, I want to stay by the fireplace and dream of warmer places.
+But looking from the outside in, I want to stay by the fireplace with hot chocolate, and dream of warmer places.
 That’s enjoyment too.

 Once lockdowns are lifted and life may appear to be returning to some kind of normalcy, we must realize that life will not be normal.
 What has been terrible and abnormal has been frustrating, stressful and plain miserable on many levels.
 Beyond normal.
 However, I do want to ask the question, “Do you wish you could return to normal?”
 The old normal may have been good, but if we want growth in our spiritual and emotional life, we should want to change.